HJTDM/CS429H-Prog7/README.md

 make simtests
 ```

-A [custom testing framework](include/test_framework.h) is used to allow for assertions (true/false, equals/not equals, etc.).# CS429H-Prog7
+The tests involve primarily black-box unit tests on individual methods such as HashMap operations, instructions, or utility methods.
+A [custom testing framework](include/test_framework.h) is used to allow for assertions (true/false, equals/not equals, etc.).